JodieAlbanyCloete/CDV01_Career_Goals_Reflection_JODCLO25141_PT2503_A_Jodie_Cloete_CDV01/README.md

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
+     - Foundational knowledge - Courses that will give me the foundation for a career in Tech/Cybersecurity.
+     - Commiting to life-long learning - creating daily and weekly habits that will serve me well going forward.
+     - Create meaningful connections with people within the field - use the Codespace platform to network and connect with current and  prospective Tech experts.

     - Consider additional skills, experiences, or qualifications needed.
-     - The personal skills I will need are time management, tenacity, autodidactic and perseverance.
+     - The personal skills I will need are time management, tenacity, perseverance and I should be autodidactic.
      - The technical skills I will need are, firstly, the SDF course.
 I will then need to acquire additional certificates.
-I have done research about a short course offered at CPUT - which would provide a solid foundation for a career in Cybersecurity.
+I have done research about a short course offered at CPUT - which should provide a solid foundation for a career in Cybersecurity.
+     - The practical experience I will need I hope to gain from an Internship oppurtunity.

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

     - Identify potential obstacles or challenges in reaching your goals.
+      - Unhealthy habits - I would need to create a routine focussed on achieving my goals and eliminating all external distractions.
+      - Competition in the field - The tech industry has become highly competitive with the way in which society as a whole is moving
+      - Fear of risk/change - Being in a comfort zone makes growth very challenging
+      - Lack of networking

     - Consider strategies to overcome these challenges.
+      - Time management courses can be an effective way to eliminate unhealthy habits and to ensure my daily goals are met.
+      - Competition in the field will always be a factor but I could work on finding ways in which to set myself apart - extra courses, attending seminars etc.
+      - Fear of change can be combated by a simple mindset shift - identify goals and strive toward them.

 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
     - Include networking, mentorship, or educational opportunities.

+    - Networking - I could attend events planned by Codespace and build meaningful connections with prospective and current Tech profesionals.
+I could also make use of LinkedIn to build relationships outside of Codespace.

+    - Mentorship and Guidance - Take full advantage of the mentorship provided - Mentors can provide valuable insight, motivation and can help me make informed decisions going forward.

 ### Submission